btf-org/flank/README.md

 ## Background and Motivation

 I discovered the Unix ecosystem late in life.
 It blew my mind.
 I like having my own personal computer, but I kept thinking about how wild it would have been to work at a company where everyone used one big Unix machine.
-Especially if you worked at Bell, and all other engineers were future Turing Award winners.
+Especially if you worked at Bell, and all the other engineers were future Turing Award winners.
 That'd be nice.

 At this time, I was a data engineer, and I was constantly re-running jobs for people.
 Living in this hellish cyberspace between Slack and the AWS Console.
 And I realized how simple this was in 1979.
 I could have just moved the program into the user's home directory and _they could run it whenever they wanted to!_